This course is offered at Indiana University through CEUS with online materials developed by CeLCAR.

-- Ask and answer simple questions on very familiar topics.
+- Ask and answer simple questions on familiar topics.

-- Use familiar words and very basic phrases to talk about yourself, your family and immediate surroundings in conversations.
+- Use familiar words and basic phrases to talk about yourself, your family, and immediate surroundings in conversations.

-- Understand familiar names, words and very simple sentences, for example on notices and posters or in catalogues.
+- Understand familiar names, words, and simple sentences; for example, on notices and posters or in catalogues.